RSPB/mfmodel/README.md

 The audio data have been downloaded from [Voxforge](http://www.repository.voxforge1.org/downloads/SpeechCorpus/Trunk/Audio/Main/16kHz_16bit/) with the [download.py] script.
 The latter takes as input the web address, target directory and number of parallel processes to run.
 Processes, not threads, as one of the actions is inflate the archive.
 At this stage we're not doing any preprocessing, we want data exactly as-is on the source.

+Size of the data at this stage: 14.7 GB.

 ## Preprocessing

 [preprocess.py] reads metadata and separates files into *male* and *female* folders.
 Here comes the first suprise - not all audio are [WAV](https://en.wikipedia.org/wiki/WAV)!
 Some files are stored as flac, meaning these need to be converted to WAV.
 Also, it is worth noting that majority of files contains relatively long regions of non-voice in the beginning and end; it can be environmental noise, white noise, electronic noise or all sorts of noises humans produce (squelching, tongue clicking etc.).
 For this reason we remove these so-called "silence" regions with [SOX: Sound eXchange, the Swiss Army knife of audio manipulation](http://sox.sourceforge.net/sox.html).